bctboi23/BoardGen/README.md

 I developed a simple Multi-Layer Perceptron (MLP) model, leveraging extensive preprocessing techniques and dataset understanding.
 Surprisingly, the MLP model outperformed sophisticated deep learning models, including complex Convolutional Neural Networks (CNNs) and Long Short-Term Memory networks (LSTMs), as well as surpassing the human benchmark for route classification.
 The above claim is made from the results described in the papers here: (https://cs230.stanford.edu/projects_spring_2020/reports/38850664.pdf) and here: (https://arxiv.org/pdf/2311.12419.pdf).
-Interestingly, this MLP performs significantly better than the MLP mentioned in the papers, outperforming on both accuracy and +/- 1 accuracy (sadly, no F1 score was mentioned, and since the dataset is imbalanced accuracy doesn't mean much).
-It still struggles on grades above V8, since the examples there are very limited, but overall performance is the best that I could find online
+Interestingly, this MLP performs significantly better than the MLP mentioned in the papers, outperforming on both accuracy (~50%) and +/- 1 accuracy (~90%) (sadly, no F1 score was mentioned, and since the dataset is imbalanced accuracy doesn't mean much).
+It still struggles on grades above V8, since the examples there are very limited, but overall performance is the best that I could find online.
+The classifier was then built into an ONXX compatible network, hosted on a web application using fly at https://moonboard-grade-predict.fly.dev/

 **Problem Generator: Variational Autoencoder (VAE)**